bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yomes come in three sizes: 6, 7 or 8 sides.
 Thus, the view from above is either a hexagon, septagon or octagon.
-As you can see from the `initialState` function above we are going to be starting with an octagon.
+As you can see from the `initialState` function above, we are going to be starting with an octagon.

 {% highlight javascript %}